laixintao/iredis/iredis/data/commands/set.md

 ## Options

-Starting with Redis 2.6.12 `SET` supports a set of options that modify its
+The `SET` command supports a set of options that modify its behavior:
-behavior:

 * `EX` *seconds* -- Set the specified expire time, in seconds.
 * `PX` *milliseconds* -- Set the specified expire time, in milliseconds.
 * `NX` -- Only set the key if it does not already exist.
 * `XX` -- Only set the key if it already exist.
+* `KEEPTTL` -- Retain the time to live associated with the key.

 Note: Since the `SET` command options can replace `SETNX`, `SETEX`, `PSETEX`, it is possible that in future versions of Redis these three commands will be deprecated and finally removed.